-Introduction
+1. Introduction

-In 1985 the World Bank published a report on stalling fertility declines in S Korea, Sri Lanka and Costa Rica (Gendell 1985).
+In 1985 the World Bank published a report on stalling fertility declines in South Korea, Sri Lanka and Costa Rica (Gendell, 1985).
 Like many other countries in Latin America, East Asia, and South Asia, they had experienced a period of sustained, and fairly rapid, decline in fertility rates.
 What made them stand out was that the downward trend had come to a stop.
-The report does not explain in any detail the reasons for the World Bank's interest in countries where downward trends in fertility had stalled, no doubt because they seemed at the time self-evident, especially in view of the Bank's broad aims.
+The report does not explain in any detail the reasons for the World Bank's interest in countries where downward trends in fertility had stalled, no doubt because they seemed at the time selfevident, especially in view of the Bank's broad aims.
 Continuing high rates of population growth were a matter for concern in countries that were still very poor by Western standards.
 It was hoped and expected that fertility rates in the developing world would eventually decline to somewhere near replacement level.
 There was (and still is) a wide consensus that this demographic transition would facilitate economic development and improve individual well-being.
 If it was true, therefore, that in some countries the downward trend in fertility was levelling off with rates still well above replacement level, this would not only challenge theoretical expectations, it also would have important policy implications.
 The World Bank's interest centred, firstly, on a question of fact - was it really the case that the declines in fertility rates had ground to a halt in some countries? - and, secondly, on the problem of explanation - why was this happening?
 Without a good understanding of causal mechanisms, any attempt to develop policies that might help restart the transition to lower fertility would be like shooting in the dark.

 Although theoretical questions are not considered in the World Bank paper, a central idea does nonetheless frame the questions that it asks.
 It was expected not only that the observed decline in infant and child mortality in developing countries would be followed by a decline in fertility, but also that fertility rates would continue to fall to a point where they were more or less in equilibrium with the new low mortality regime.
-Although the process of fertility decline is conceptualised in a way that can accommodate faster and slower rates of decline, an interruption in the downward trend of fertility unsettles the conviction that, once started, fertility decline will continue until rates reach a level that suffices for a new equilibrium (i.e. low or zero population growth).
-Since fertility stalls have the effect of postponing the achievement of a level of fertility that is expected as well as desired, unless there are solid theoretical reasons for thinking that they are likely to last only a few years rather than decades, their occurrence is at the very least disconcerting, and arguably highlights the importance of improving demographic understanding of the forces that promote or impede fertility decline.
-The force of this conclusion is not much impaired, even if we accept, as the UN pointed out in a commentary on its 2006 population projections, that 'they seldom last more than a quinquennium'.
-This is, after all, only an empirical generalization1.
+Although the process of fertility decline is conceptualised in a way that can readily accommodate different rates of decline, an interruption in the downward trend of fertility unsettles the conviction that, once started, fertility decline will continue until rates reach a level that suffices for a new equilibrium (i.e. low or zero population growth).
+Since fertility stalls have the effect of postponing the achievement of a level of fertility that is expected as well as desired, unless there are solid theoretical reasons for thinking that they are likely to last only a few years rather than decades, their occurrence is at the very least disconcerting, and arguably highlights the importance